|Size||Up to 27 inch (70 cm)|

 The Blobfish is officially The Ugliest Animal in the World.

-This fact sheet was submitted by animalfunfacts.net fan Rosa.
+The facts above were submitted by animalfunfacts.net fan Rosa.
 Thanks for your amazing article!
 Do you want to write a fan factsheet?